spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-vmware/airgap-install/vmware-vsphere-airgap-instructions.md

 keywords: ["self-hosted", "enterprise"]
 ---

-This guide helps you to prepare your airgap environment for Palette installation.
+This guide helps you to prepare your airgap environment for Palette installation using an OVA to deploy and initialize an airgap support VM.

 :::info